 Whitney Johnson, Member-at-Large

-Whitney Johnson is a Broker Associate at Hoff & Leigh.
+Whitney Johnson is an Associate Broker at CBRE in Colorado Springs.
+She provides brokerage and consulting services to owners, tenants and developers of retail properties in the Colorado Springs area.
 She has previously worked for El Paso County as a grant writer and also has experience in customer service and restructuring businesses.
 Whitney is a 2010 graduate of Leadership Program of the Rockies.
 Whitney is also a Graduate of Leadership NOW!
 2012 and was named a 2012 Rising Star for the top 40 under 40 by the Colorado Springs Business Journal.
-In her spare time Whitney enjoys helping local non-profits, she is a board member of the Pikes Peak Children’s Museum and is on the steering committee for Leadership Pikes Peak’s new teen program.
-In addition to community involvement, Whitney is an avid reader and enjoys watching football, hiking, and spending time with her husband and their son Ethan.
+In her spare time Whitney and her husband enjoy helping local non-profits such as Leadership Pikes Peak, Leadership Program of the Rockies, and Urban Peak in addition to being a board member of the Pikes Peak Children’s Museum.
+On top of her community involvement, Whitney is an avid reader and enjoys watching football, hiking, and spending time with her husband and their two sons Ethan and Austin.